sequenceiq/docker-ambari/kubernetes/Readme.md

 run:
 ```
-  kubectl creat -f kubernetes/ in the root folder of this Project
+  kubectl create -f kubernetes/ in the root folder of this Project
 ```

 this brings up a cluster with 1 ambari server and 5 ambari agent nodes.